dheeraj-jayaswal/Bug-Bounty-Hunting-Companion/README.md

-# 🕵️ Bug Bounty Hunting Checklist
+# 🕵️ Bug Bounty Hunting Companion

-This repository contains my personal **Bug Bounty Hunting Checklist and Methodology**.
+This repository contains my personal **Bug Bounty Hunting Companion and Methodology**.

 The goal of this project is to create a structured workflow for **reconnaissance, vulnerability discovery, and reporting** during web application security testing.

-Instead of randomly testing targets, this checklist helps maintain a **systematic and repeatable approach**.
+Instead of randomly testing targets, this Companion helps maintain a **systematic and repeatable approach**.

 ---